 - Pricey – $100+ for a set of any size

-These Supima cotton sheets do not come cheap.
-They retail for around $140 for a Queen set, which comes with a fitted sheet, flat sheet, and two pillowcases.
+These Supima cotton sheets will blow past some budgets, as they retail for around $140 for a Queen set.
+The entire set comes with a fitted sheet, flat sheet, and two pillowcases.

 While they may be an investment, the unique 400 two-ply thread count (basically two layers of 200 thread count) Supima cotton sheets feel like high-end high-quality hotel sheets.
-You will wake up each morning with that crisp feeling that can be hard to beat.
+Sleepers will surely wake up each morning with that crisp feeling that can be hard to beat.

-If those are the type of sheets that make you happy, Casper’s sheets could be a perfect fit for you.
-All Casper products come with a 100 Night Trial offer, which means you can see if they are a good fit for you and return them if they don’t meet your expectations.
+All Casper products come with a 100-night trial offer, which means potential customers can see if they are a good fit and return them if they don’t meet rise to meet expectations.